neondatabase/website/content/docs/guides/neon-authorize-clerk.md

 <ComingSoon/>

 Use Clerk with Neon Authorize to add secure, database-level authorization to your application.
-This guide first shows how to integrate Clerk with Neon Authorize, then provides sample Row-level Security (RLS) policies to help you model your own application schema.
+This guide assumes you already have an application using Clerk for user authentication.
+It shows you how to integrate Clerk with Neon Authorize, then provides sample Row-level Security (RLS) policies to help you model your own application schema.

 ## How it works